MishkaBaloo/MishkaBaloo/README.md

 ### `「 誰 だ 」— whoami`

 iOS Developer operating in the space between design and engineering.
-I build apps that are **quiet on the surface, precise underneath** —
-like a ghoul that looks human until it doesn't.

 <p align="left">
   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/fire.png" width="100%">